THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The angels of God have been convened in order that they may see and understand the wisdom of God as His plan unfolds in the Church, the Body of Christ.

-But ye are come unto mount Sion, and unto the city of God, the heavenly Jerusalem, and to an innumerable company of angels, To the general assembly and church of the firstborn, which are written in heaven, and to God the Judge of all, and to the spirits of just [righteous] men made perfect, (Hebrews 12:22,23)
+to the general assembly and church of the firstborn who are registered in heaven, to God the Judge of all, to the spirits of just [righteous] men made perfect, (Hebrews 12:22,23)

 “To an innumerable company of angels.”